-Privately owned FRITZ!, headquartered in Germany, was founded in 1986 and employs approximately 500 individuals.
-The company reported $623.2M in revenue as of 2023.
-It specializes in Wi-Fi and mesh networks, functioning as a manufacturer of products for broadband connections and the digital home.
+FRITZ!, a privately owned company headquartered in Germany, founded in 1986, employs approximately 500 individuals and reported $623.2M in revenue as of 2023.
+The company specializes in manufacturing products for broadband connections and the digital home, including its main product line of fibre access solutions.

 FRITZ! offers 24 products in the telecoms tech industry.
-FRITZ!'s product portfolio comprises of wi-Fi and mesh networks, fibre access, dSL access, cable access and fixed wireless access.
+FRITZ!'s product portfolio comprises of fibre access, cable access, dSL access, fixed wireless access and wi-Fi and mesh networks.

 Subscribe for full access to FRITZ!'s products in full detail